 - 2 tblsp chia seeds

 - Start by making the jam.
-Put the raspberries, lemon zest and juice into a heavy based saucepan (this helps lessen the chance of it burning if you forget to stir it frequently!)
+Put the raspberries, maple syrup, lemon zest and juice into a heavy based saucepan (this helps lessen the chance of it burning if you forget to stir it frequently!)

 - Over a low-medium heat, gently bubble for 10 minutes till the fruit is very mushy, stirring frequently